 So, the first purpose of marriage (if we can just take this in the order in which it appears in Genesis 1:27) is that it provides a vehicle for producing divine character.

 This is the second thing; it is the very next thing that happens after they were made in His image.
 Now the Theological Word Book of the Old Testament says that this "blessing" is—just generally, to define the meaning of the word—"to endue with power for success."
-And that's basically what it means in just about every occasion in the Old Testament.
-That's a very general definition.
+And that is basically what it means in just about every occasion in the Old Testament.
+That is a very general definition.
 And we can also define it by its opposite—"To curse,"—which means "to put a roadblock, or to hinder success."

 So, the blessing here is to endue with power for success.
 We could also say that in the context, this blessing that God gave them was their marriage ceremony.

-Now I've also heard that chapter 2:24 was also the marriage ceremony, but you have to remember that these two chapters are written in parallel.
+I have also heard that chapter 2, verse 24 was also the marriage ceremony, but you have to remember that these two chapters are written in parallel.
 And, the sixth day takes place in chapter 2, as well as in chapter 1.
 Right after He talks about the blessing of the seventh day, then it goes into the history of the heavens and the earth, recapping creation.
-So by the time you get to Genesis 2:24, you are at the same point as Genesis 1:27-28, time wise.
-They're really parallel accounts of the same thing.
+So by the time you get to Genesis 2:24, you are at the same point as Genesis 1:27-28, timewise.
+They are really parallel accounts of the same thing.
 But, I wanted to bring out this idea of blessing because it is important.

 By this blessing, God gave Adam and Eve the right and the authority to enter this union (just as a marriage ceremony does today).
 It gives them the right and the authority to enter into the marriage union and produce—remember "endue with power to succeed"—what God expected of them.